New-Build MSCP, Brighton

 Stripe were appointed by the University of Brighton to carry out Stage 3 design works and detailed planning application for a major regeneration project and have since been novated to a Tier 1 contractor to deliver the scheme.

 Kier Construction were appointed as Principal Contractor for the construction phase.
-Stripe were novated to a new contract under Kier in August 2018.
-They continue to collaborate with Kier and their subcontractors to ensure smooth delivery using 4Projects, a cloud-based construction software and data platform.
-Completion and handover is projected for May 2019.
+Stripe were novated to a new contract under Kier in August 2018 and continued to collaborate with Kier and their subcontractors to ensure smooth delivery using 4Projects, a cloud-based construction software and data platform.
+Handover was completed in Summer 2019.
+The design of the car park has received a significant number of positive reviews and even went on to win ‘Best New Car Park’ award at the 2020 British Parking Awards.